 East Imperial Burma Tonic Water

-While East Imperial’s regular tonics lean less on sugar in favor of quinine flavors, the Burma Tonic Water doubles up on natural sweetness with twice as much natural cane sugar and the highest amount of quinine available.
-To balance out the cane sugar and quinine, the brand adds a bit of lemongrass and manao lime, plus a few dashes of bitters.
+While East Imperial’s regular tonics lean less on sugar in favor of quinine flavors, the Burma Tonic Water doubles up on the sweetness with twice as much natural cane sugar and the highest amount of quinine available.
+To balance out the cane sugar and quinine, the brand adds a bit of Thai lemongrass and Manao lime, plus a few dashes of bitters.
 It's warm and spicy with a bit of cinnamon and lots of zest.

 "East Imperial is the only tonic water I drink at home and the only tonic water we serve at the distillery," says Laura Johnson, owner and founder of You and Yours Distilling Co. in San Diego.
 "All of their styles boast superior flavor profiles and are all naturally low in sugar, which I love.
 The Burma Tonic is an ideal mate for traditional London Dry [gins].”

 Q Mixers Light Tonic Water

-Q Mixers Light Tonic Water skips the sugar in favor of a sugar and sweetener blend designed to replicate the flavors of Q Spectacular without the actual full dose of sugar.
+Q Mixers' Light Tonic Water skips the sugar in favor of a blend designed to replicate the flavors of the classic Spectacular Tonic without the added dose of sugar.

-“When I look to elevate a highball beyond a standard gin and tonic, the dry, yet flavorful Q Tonic is the one I lean on," says Frank Caiafa, the director of Handle Bars New York and author of "The Waldorf Astoria Bar Book."
+“When I look to elevate a highball beyond a standard gin and tonic, the dry, yet flavorful Q Tonic is the one I lean on," says Frank Caiafa, director of Handle Bars New York consulting company and author of "The Waldorf Astoria Bar Book."
 "It adds a spine to the core of the mix while allowing a unique or upgraded base spirit to shine through."

-Natalia Cardenas, the beverage development manager for Breakthru Beverage Chicago, favors Q Tonics, too.
+Natalia Cardenas, beverage development manager for Breakthru Beverage Group in Illinois, favors Q Tonics, too.
 "Every time I use it for my customers, I am assured that they are tasting a cocktail that surpasses anything they’ve tried before.
 With its real ingredients, high carbonation, and less sugar than others on the market, it’s a tonic I rely on time and time again.”

 Jack Rudy Cocktail Co.
 The Tonic Trio